charltonaustin/blog-entries/editing/applications-integrating-on-the-database.md

 For instance, if *module A* and *module B* are developed by a single team and you don't expect many changes in the data model then the answer becomes clear -
 You should probably leave well enough alone.
 Likewise, if *module A* and *module B* are owned by two different teams or need drastically different deployment cycles then it becomes clear that you should probably separate out *service A* and *service B*.
-This means you have to deal overhead of communication between the services.
+This means you have to deal with the overhead of communication between the services.

 ## How does the database that you choose change the problem